SKalt/postgres_sample_dbs/tmp/README.md

-A place for persistent storage of cloned source repos.
+A place for persistent storage of cloned source repos, artifacts to be released, and intermediate artifacts.